Director Roland Emmerich

 Director Patrick Keiller

 Most ’90s moment It marks a point just before Britain was rebranded and the internet revolutionised conspiracy culture.

 In Patrick Keiller’s documentary an unseen narrator tells the story of Robinson, who has been commissioned to investigate ‘the problem of England’.
 They tour the country together, visiting the bits of it that no one wants to look at or think about: corporate headquarters, business parks, container terminals.
 Keiller’s genius here is to make these places seem lyrical, mysterious even.
 In the year that Tony Blair got elected, Keiller suggests that not only is Cool Britannia not very cool, but that most of us have very little idea of what actually goes on in huge swathes of our country.
 CW

 Most ’90s moment Sandler's soft-focus dream, complete with the leading lady in suspenders holding two tankards of beer.

 No ’90s list would be complete without at least one Sandler movie, and the choice was conveniently narrowed by the fact that almost all of them are awful.
 In the end, it was a close-run race between this and the similarly wondrous 'The Wedding Singer', and while the latter is undoubtedly the smarter movie, 'Happy Gilmore' is just so gloriously silly it had to take the prize.
 The goofiest film of a seriously goofy career, it's a treasure trove of oddball characters, weirdo cameos, dumb-but-smart one-liners and outright surrealism.
 And Sandler's performance is just a delight, walking the perfect line between loveable, obnoxious and just plain nuts.
-Tom Huddleston
+TH

 Director Penelope Spheeris